When I first arrived at basic training, I was assigned a battle buddy. Every soldier was.

 A “battle buddy” was an individual that we had to know everything about.
 We had to know where they came from, where they were born if they had any siblings, what their favorite food was, how they lost their virginity, and if they liked tacos with or without onions.

 They expected that we know all this and we would constantly be quizzed by the drill sergeant insuring that we took the time to get to know our battle buddy.

 The battle buddy was also responsible for making sure that we were in formation on time, we were wearing the right uniforms, that our canteens were filled, that our bunks were made to the drill sergeant’s satisfaction, and that our boots were shined.
 If either one of us didn’t meet any of these standards, then we were both punished.

 It was brutal.

 The significance of having a battle buddy was important, though.
 If you should actually be sent into battle you would want to make sure you could depend and count on that soldier to be there for you.
 You should be able to count on them when you when you need them and know that they will always have your back no matter what.

-In relationship to your financial life it’s important to have a similar type battle buddy, especially if you are trying to get out of a low spot like getting out of debt.
+In relation to your financial life it’s important to have a similar type battle buddy, especially if you are trying to get out of a low spot like getting out of debt.
 It’s difficult to get out of debt especially without having some sort of battle buddy that leads you through the trenches.